Conference registration will be open until January 31st, 2024, 23:59 GMT+1.

 3. The Position Papers will be read by a special committee, which will choose the best written and researched papers.
 To qualify for this award, you will have to hand in your Position Paper on time.

 All clothing must adhere to guidelines that portray professionalism and modesty.

-• Western business dress is preferred.
-Traditional dress is only permitted for international delegates in whose native countries professional business dress includes traditional cultural dress.
-BayernMUN will not tolerate any delegate’s attempt to portray a “character” using traditional cultural attire as a costume.
+- Traditional attire is only permitted for international delegates in whose native countries professional business attire includes traditional cultural attire.

 Age and participants